Find out YOUR Best Time to Visit Amsterdam!

 Choosing a good time to visit Amsterdam is possibly the first step in planning your trip to this beautiful city of mine (well, it's not mine, but you know what I mean!) and hopefully this post will help you pick the best month to visit Amsterdam, depending on what exactly it is you want to do here, or perhaps I should say, what or who you want to avoid!

-(And if you're in the planning mood, check out this page listing all my Amsterdam travel blog posts, including list of the best Amsterdam hotels for all budgets (and tastes!), a guide to visiting Amsterdam on a budget, a guide to visiting Amsterdam with kids, the ultimate Amsterdam weekend bucketlist, this list of the best photo spots in Amsterdam, an overall city guide to the best Amsterdam neighbourhoods to stay in, and an individual guide to my favourite neighbourhood De Pijp, where I live.)
+FURTHER READING: If you're in the Amsterdam travel planning mood, check out this page listing all my Amsterdam travel blog posts, including list of the best Amsterdam hotels for all budgets (and tastes!), a guide to visiting Amsterdam on a budget, a guide to visiting Amsterdam with kids, the ultimate Amsterdam weekend bucketlist, this list of the best photo spots in Amsterdam, an overall city guide to the best Amsterdam neighbourhoods to stay in, and an individual guide to my favourite neighbourhood De Pijp, where I live.

 So, when is the best time to visit Amsterdam?